An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Discussion

 \section{Discussion}

 In this work, we propose a change of paradigm in the high-resolution detection of elementary particles in dense scintillator-based detectors.
 The key is the use of imaging photosensors with single-photon sub-nanosecond time resolution, such as SPAD array sensors, integrated into a system of plenoptic cameras to provide unambiguous 3D images of elementary particles interacting within a monolithic volume of scintillator.
-We referred to this novel detector concept as PLATON.
+We referred to this detector concept as PLATON.

-We built and successfully characterised the spatial resolution of the PLATON detector prototype, the first plenoptic camera ever instrumented with a SPAD array sensor, and we developed a novel post-processing method suitable for photon-starved images.
+We built and successfully characterised the spatial resolution of the PLATON detector prototype, a plenoptic camera instrumented with a SPAD array sensor, and we developed a post-processing method suitable for photon-starved images.
 We also succeeded in reconstructing the position of $^{90}$Sr electrons on an event-by-event basis.
 All the results are in agreement with our simulations, which gives us confidence in designing a realistic PLATON detector for neutrino detection.

 Building on the experience gained through prototyping, we carried out a simulation-based analysis of muon neutrino interactions in a PLATON detector, employing an improved yet realistic design.
-We developed a new high-performance image post-processing based on deep learning and complemented by pattern recognition algorithms.
+We developed a high-performance image post-processing based on deep learning and complemented by pattern recognition algorithms.
 A tracking resolution down to 200~$\mu$m, along with high purities and efficiencies in the selection of neutrino interactions with multi-proton final states, was achieved.

 The extrapolation to a 1-tonne scintillator detector showed a spatial resolution of a few millimetres for point light sources.
 Although it is already competitive with state-of-the-art plastic scintillator detectors, we expect more sophisticated image post-processing, such as deep learning, or a plenoptic system optimised for a metre-scale volume, to be promising solutions for achieving sub-millimetre spatial resolution.
 Future developments, such as optics optimised for metre-scale volume and smaller pixels will further improve the spatial resolution.
 This will be the topic of future dedicated work.